Regular Membership Meetings

 Co-Chair: Steve Numedahl

-Members at Large: Leanne Fyrk, Meaghan Kristoffersen & McKenzie Acton
+Members at Large: Meaghan Kristoffersen & McKenzie Acton

 If you are wanting to volunteer to help for events, or have questions, ideas, etc. please feel free to contact a Social Committee Member.